redhat-ai-services/openshift-cluster-bootstrap-gitops/README.md

 1. Use `N/A` for the SFDC Opportunity, Campaign ID, or Partner Registration required field
 1. Utilize the default `Training` size to generate a cluster with three nodes
 1. Check confirmation box to acknowledge the warnings
-1. Select purpose from the optinons menu
+1. Select purpose from the options menu
 1. Click Submit at bottom of the page
 1. Provisioning should be automatic and will take 45-75 minutes to complete, connection details (web console, oc commands etc.) are provided in an email once complete